LuminaSapphira/aai-loaders-stacking-filtering/README.md

 - In lieu of Space Age, any mod that provides Stack Inserter may be used to enable stacking loaders.
   - Technology and item prototype names must match Space Age to be detected.
   - Mods adding these may need to be listed as dependencies here before they function properly.
-    - One such mod is already listed as an optional dependency.
 - When a mod adding Lane Balancers/Splitters is enabled, those items will (by default) be used instead of splitters in recipes and icons.
+- Compatible mods are listed as optional dependencies

 ## Help Wanted / Known Issues